PsichiX/emergent/book/src/decision_makers/finite_state_machine.md

 Although code size has grown comparing to implementation used in [First steps], we have modularized states.
-That would get useful when for example we would have many different NPC types using same context type to store their data and by that we would share same states across multiple many AI agent types - we would reduce duplicaiton of the logic and would allow for quick adding/removing possible states for certain types of NPCs, sadly we don't show that here.
+That would get useful when for example we would have many different NPC types using same context type to store their data and by that we would share same states across multiple AI agent types - we would reduce duplication of the logic and would allow for quick adding/removing possible states for certain types of NPCs, sadly we don't show that here.

 Now let's take a look at our enemy type setup: